aosabook/500lines/image-filters/image-filters.markdown

 If you run the app again, every time you press a key it will output it to the console.
-Later, you’ll want to do different things depending on what key was pressed, and to do this you just switch on the key value (this exists in the `PApplet` superclass, and contains the last key pressed).
+Later, you’ll want to do different things depending on what key was pressed, and to do this you just switch on the key value.
+(This exists in the `PApplet` superclass, and contains the last key pressed.)

 ## Writing Tests

-This app doesn’t do a lot yet, but we can already see number of places where things can go wrong, for example triggering the wrong action with key presses.
+This app doesn’t do a lot yet, but we can already see number of places where things can go wrong; for example, triggering the wrong action with key presses.
-As we add complexity, we add more potential problems, such as updating the image state incorrectly, or miscalculations of the pixel colors after applying a filter.
-I also just (some think weirdly) enjoy writing unit tests.
+As we add complexity, we add more potential problems, such as updating the image state incorrectly, or miscalculating pixel colors after applying a filter.
+I also (some think weirdly) just enjoy writing unit tests.
 Whilst some people seem to think of testing as a thing that delays checking code in, I see tests as my #1 debugging tool, and an opportunity to deeply understand what is going on in my code.

-I adore Processing, but as covered above it’s designed as a tool for artists to create visual applications, and in this maybe unit testing isn’t a huge concern.
-It’s clear it isn’t written for testability, in fact it’s written in such a way that makes it untestable, as is.
-Part of this is because it hides complexity, some of that hidden complexity is really useful in writing unit tests.
+I adore Processing but, as covered above, it’s designed as a tool for artists to create visual applications, and in this area, maybe unit testing isn’t a huge concern.
+It’s clear it isn’t written for testability; in fact it’s written in such a way that makes it untestable, as is.
+Part of this is because it hides complexity, and some of that hidden complexity is really useful in writing unit tests.
 The use of static and final methods make it much harder to use mocks (objects that record interaction and allow you to fake part of your system to verify another part is behaving correctly), which rely on the ability to